Raid on Ban Naden: Raid

 On 5 January 1967, the ten men of Team Cobra boarded Air America Sikorsky H-34 helicopters.
 The defector accompanied them.
 They were dropped in a clearing two days walk from Ban Naden.
 In the early morning hours of 7 January, they crept down a creek bed toward the prison camp.
 Although triple canopy jungle hindered aerial observation, the ground team could see a pair of cave mouths at the base of a 500-meter cliff face.
 As the cave entrances were six meters across, about 20 prisoners could be seen penned behind each set of bamboo bars.
 Two bamboo huts stood before the cave mouths.
-There were also holding cells sunken in the ground.
+There were also holding cells sunk in the ground.

-Team Cobra attacked at 0400 hours.
+Team Cobra attacked at 04:00.
 They killed three guards, and drove the others away.
 Sergeant Te used bolt cutters to cut open chains lashing shut the bamboo bars.
 Phisit Intharathat, a former Thai commando, was released from one of the sunken cells.
 To Te's surprise, he found 82 prisoners instead of the expected 40.
 This overloaded the capacity of the arranged helilift extraction.
 An urgent radio call was forwarded through the relay aircraft orbiting overhead, appealing for more helicopters.
 Air America responded by waiving the usual two pilots per helicopter rule, and pulling helicopters out of maintenance.
 Even as the call went through, some of the released locals dispersed towards their homes.

 Meanwhile, leading a party of released captives, Te headed for Route 12.
 It had become apparent that the party could not reach either of their planned extraction sites.
 The only possible alternative was in the middle of the Ho Chi Minh Trail, but morning traffic on the trail was rare.
 After crossing a stream and a hill, the party jogged along Route 12 into nearby mountains.
 The communist soldiers chasing them could be seen behind them.
 F-4 Phantoms attacked the pursuers before departing; then Royal Lao Air Force T-28s strafed and bombed the pursuit.

-After gaining an open clearing guarded by friendly forces off Route 12 at about 17:00 hours, the band of 53 escapees awaited rescue.
+After gaining an open clearing guarded by friendly forces off Route 12 at about 17:00, the band of 53 escapees awaited rescue.
 Before rescue helicopters arrived, 22 more locals left to return to nearby relatives.
 Ignoring Air America policy forbidding night operations, Sikorsky H-34s swooped in and carried the rest to Savannakhet.

-Although no Americans were rescued, the Ban Naden raid was the only successful rescue of prisoners of war during the Vietnam War.
+The Ban Naden raid was a successful rescue of prisoners of war during the Vietnam War.
 Although it is claimed that Thai Phisit Intharathat was the only non-Laotian released, there were Filipino employees of Air America among the rescued.
 Also released were the members of the CIA's road watch Team Juliet.